iTwin/itwinjs-core/docs/learning/iModelHub/Permissions.md

 Permissions automatically included: _Read iModel_

 Delete iModel permission allows deleting iModels.
-See [IModelHandler.delete]($imodelhub-client).
+See [BackendHubAccess.deleteIModel]($backend).

 ## Read iModel

 Read iModel permission is required for every iModelHub operation.
 It is automatically granted when giving any other iModelHub permission.

 User that only has Read iModel permission can work with iModel, but they will be unable to make any changes to it.
 It means that users with this permission will be able to send all query requests.
-In addition to that, they will be able to acquire and download [Briefcase]($imodelhub-client)s and pull [ChangeSet]($imodelhub-client)s.
+In addition to that, they will be able to acquire and download a `Briefcase` and pull `Changesets`.
 See [BriefcaseDb.open]($backend) and [BriefcaseDb.pullChanges]($backend).

 ## Modify iModel

 Permissions automatically included: _Read iModel_

 Modify iModel permission allows making changes to the iModel.
-It means that users will be able to manage their own [HubCode]($imodelhub-client)s and [Lock]($imodelhub-client)s and push [ChangesSet]($imodelhub-client)s to iModelHub.
+It means that users will be able to manage `Locks` and push `Changesets`s to iModelHub.
 See [concurrency control]($docs/learning/backend/concurrencycontrol) and [BriefcaseDb.pushChanges]($backend).

-## Manage iModel Resources

-Permissions automatically included: _Read iModel_, _Modify iModel_

-Manage iModel Resources permission allows managing [HubCode]($imodelhub-client)s and [Lock]($imodelhub-client)s for the entire iModel.
-It means that they will be able to modify and relinquish Codes and Locks that belong to other users.
-Modifying resources that are owned by other users is not recommended, as it could cause conflicts.

 ## Manage iModel Versions